ceramicstudio/datamodels/packages/claimed-credential/README.md

 ## Rationale

-A [ClaimedCredential] represents a specific, factually-oriented claim that could be used as the Id and CredentialSubject of a [VerifiableCredential].
+A ClaimedCredential represents a specific, factually-oriented claim that could be used as the Id and CredentialSubject of a [VerifiableCredential](../verifiable-credential/).

 ## Schemas